bcgov/common-hosted-form-service-techdocs/docs/Components/Custom/Digital-signature.md

 - intent to sign
 - agreement to be bound by the contents of the document

+Digital signatures can be implemented at various assurance levels based on the types of activities and requirements.
+Individual program areas should perform their own assessments in the context of their needs and requirements to determine the appropriate assurance level of the digital signature.
+Some requirements might need two-factor authentication or a secure e-signature, which are not supported by CHEFS.

 ## Guidance on implementing good digital signature form

 - The signer's identity must be verified.